Feng Yi (Former Yan)

-Feng Yi (died 365), courtesy name Zizhuan, was a Chinese official of Former Yan during the Sixteen Kingdoms period.
+Feng Yi (died 365), courtesy name Zizhuan, was a Chinese official of the Former Yan dynasty during the Sixteen Kingdoms period.

 After his grandfather introduced him to Murong Hui in 310, Feng Yi would go on to be one of the few officials to serve four generations of Murong Hui's lineage.
-Feng distinguished himself during Murong Huang's tenure as Duke of Liaodong, consecutively defeating the rival Duan and Yuwen Xianbei clans, and later participating in the Yan-Wei War, in which he conquered Bohai and helped capture Ran Min.
+Feng distinguished himself during Murong Huang's tenure as Duke of Liaodong, consecutively defeating the rival Duan and Yuwen Xianbei clans, and later participating in the Former Yan–Ran Wei War, in which he conquered the Bohai Commandery and helped capture Ran Min.
 For his accomplishments, he was given the important positions of Chancellor of the State and subsequently Grand Commandant before dying in 365.

 Service under Murong Hui

 Feng Yi's family originated from Tiao County (蓨縣, in modern Hengshui, Hebei) in Bohai Commandery.
 His father was Feng Quan (封悛), and his grandfather was Feng Shi (封釋), both who served as Jin officials.
 Feng Shi fell ill in 310, so he sent Feng Yi to meet with the Grand Chanyu of the Xianbei, Murong Hui, rising power in Liaodong but also a loyal vassal of Jin.
 Hui was very impressed by Feng Yi through a conversation between the two and made Feng Yi a minor commander under him.

 In 313, Feng Yi and his brother, Feng Yu (封裕) were one of the few people that Murong Hui entrusted in handling confidential affairs.
 Murong Hui also made Feng Yi an Army Libationer, and Feng would remain in these roles for more than 20 years.